tinkkit/tink-iban-angular/README.md

-# Tink skeleton Angular directive
+# Tink IBAN Angular directive

 v1.0.0

 ## What is this repository for?

-The Tink Angular skeleton provides a scaffold for a directive or service that can easily work with Tink.
+The Tink Angular IBAN directive provides you with an input field preformatted for international bank account numbers.

 Tink is an in-house developed easy-to-use front end framework for quick prototyping and simple deployment of all kinds of websites and apps, keeping a uniform and consistent look and feel.